-PhD in Soil Science at the University of Murcia (Spain)
+PhD in Soil Science and Agricultural Chemistry at the University of Murcia (Spain)

 Degree in Environmental Sciences at the University of Granada (Spain)